sonhawari/Py_Works/README.md

 # Online Courses which i follow
-Notes from courses of Python, Data science, Machine Learning, SQL and Computer Science
+These repository contains notes from courses of Python, Data science, Machine Learning, SQL and Computer Science